redis-field-engineering/redis-connect-dist/k8s-docs/README.md

 &nbsp;

 ## Overview
-Ensure proper environment exists for running redis connect inside kubernetes and (optionally) Hashicorp Vault.
-Inside this environment, add redis connect and configure a simple replication.
+Ensure proper environment exists for running Redis Connect inside kubernetes and (optionally) using Hashicorp Vault for credentials.
+Inside this environment, add Redis Connect and configure a simple replication.
 ![Solution Diagram](../images/deployments/Postgres%20K8s%20HashiCorp%20Vault%20Deployment.png)
 Note: Need a metadata and a target redis enterprise database connection.
 These can be the same database if desired.

 ## Important Links